rapid-sensemaking-framework/rsf-runner/README.md

 - rsf-share-results
     - input: anything + participantConfigs, process: share the input, which are likely results from a process, with people

-RSF Operators are modules that can be run from the command line, that follow a certain pattern of reading a file with a specific name `input.json` as an input, running as long as it needs to transform that input into a desired output, and then writing that output to a JSON file with a specific name `output.json`, and exiting the process.
-At the fundamentals, that is it.
-Obviously, infinitely diverse functionality can be written that adheres to those simple principles.
-The only requirements are a file system and the ability to run a process thread.

-The idea is that each operator should clearly define what properties or values it expects from input, and what properties or values it returns as  output, if its successful.
+The idea is that each operator should clearly define what properties or values it expects as input, and what properties or values it returns as output, if its successful.

-By doing so, RSF Operators can build up as a library over time, and where outputs of one operator match the inputs of another, those operators can be strung together into an RSF Sequence.
+By doing so, RSF Operators can build up as a library over time, and where outputs of one operator match the inputs of another, those operators can be strung together into more complex sequences.
 They could start to be combined in many different orders and in many different ways.
+For example, the output of `CollectResponses` feeds nicely into the `statements` input of `ResponseForEach`.

 ## RSF Contactables